serverfarmer/heartbeat-linux/README.md

 Items are reported every 120 seconds, so 270 seconds means tolerance for 1 failed request + up to 30 seconds overall network lag.
 And this limit can be easily adjusted in repository with server part.

-#### URL format for querying:
+## Query URL format

 Assuming that:
-- your Heartbeat instance has address `http://heartbeat.yourdomain.com/heartbeat/`
+- your Heartbeat server has address `http://heartbeat.yourdomain.com/heartbeat/`
 - your example monitored host has hostname `yourserver.yourdomain.com`

 this is the complete URL that checks for `ssh` service running on this host: